 There will be plenty of tough times when you're a caregiver.
 Resilience and patience are required to get through these periods.

 Remember, being a caregiver is not synonymous with being a superhero.
 You won't win awards for carrying the load on your own.
-In fact, simply acknowledging things can be difficult or beyond your control can validate you far beyond a fake "happy face."
+In fact, simply acknowledging that caregiving can be difficult or beyond your control can validate you far beyond a fake "happy face."

 If you can practice my previous "caring as a team" point, riding the tough times out will be less challenging.
-At the very least, you need to be able to communicate and resolve any niggling issues.
+At the very least, you need to be able to communicate and resolve any niggling issues with more ease.

-If you can't resolve problems between you, exploring options from outside agencies is a sensible option.
+If you can't resolve problems between you as a family, exploring options from outside agencies is a sensible option.
 This could mean:

 4. Know it does get easier (even when it seems like it doesn't)